 - Turn the MAIN MIX fader (bottom right) all the way down, and the GAIN control on channels 1 and 2 (top left) all the way down. - 2.
 Plug your speakers into the MAIN OUT left and right.
 Switch on the power amp. - 3.
 Turn the LEVEL control on channel 1 up about half way. - 4.
-Plug a microphone into the MIC inputs on channels 1 and 2. - If you're using a condenser microphone, switch on the PHANTOM POWER function (top right).
+Plug a microphone into the MIC inputs on channels 1 and 2. - If you're using a condenser microphone, switch on the PHANTOM POWER function.
 If you're using a dynamic mic, or don't know which type you're using, leave phantom power off.

-- 6. Turn the MAIN MIX fader up to 0 (3/4 of the way up). - 7.
+- 6. Turn the MAIN MIX fader up 1/2 way. - 7.
 Slowly turn the GAIN control on channel 1 up to about 1⁄2 way.
 Watch the meters above the main fader.
 If they go up to 0, or if the PEAK light flashes red on your channel, turn the gain back down a bit. - 8.
 Slowly turn up the GAIN on channel 2. - 9.
 Switch on your stage monitor.
 Turn up the AUX knob on any channel you want to hear on stage.